codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 **Government can work for the people, by the people in the digital age.**

-Services can be simple, accessible, and easy to use.
-Outcomes can be measurably better.
+Services can be simple, accessible, and easy to use.<br> Outcomes can be measurably better.<br>
-Better can cost less.
+Better can cost less.<br>
-We can serve everyone with respect and dignity.
+We can serve everyone with respect and dignity.<br>

-It would be the biggest source of societal good for a generation.
+It would be the biggest source of societal good for a generation.<br>
 Let’s all build it together.

 # Mission